phnorwood/delinea-guides/README.md

 Simple, minimal, and easy-to-follow guides for getting started with Delinea solutions.

+*Please refer to product documentation for the most up-to-date guidance and information, as this content is provided with no guarantees or support.
+PRs welcomed.*

 ## About

 Delinea's platform is powerful — but getting up and running shouldn't require sifting through dense documentation.
 These guides cut through the noise and give IT administrators a clear, step-by-step path from zero to functional deployment.
 No fluff, no detours — just what you need to know, in the order you need to know it.

 Each guide is designed to be followed start to finish in a single session, with prerequisites listed upfront and every action made explicit.

-***Warning*** Please refer to product documentation for the most up-to-date guidance and information, as this content is provided with no guarantees or support.
-PRs welcomed.

 ## Guides